-4.5.4.4.
+- 4.5.
 Candidate Site/Project Information (completed form provided in Attachment 8)

-- Site information

-- Site Host information
+- Site information.

+- Site Host information, consistent with the requirements set forth in Section 15 of the Project Agreement attached to this RFP as Attachment 4.

-- Site commercial structure
+- Site commercial structure.

-- Permit status
+- Permit status (Developer is responsible to timely obtain all necessary permits and licenses).

-- EVSE upgrade information (if applicable)
+- EVSE upgrade information (if applicable).

 - Utility upgrade information (note that this is information that the Proposer receives back from the utility in response to the Utility Interconnection Request Form (Attachment 2, Table 2-2) submitted by the Proposer to the appropriate utility.

-- Site amenities

-- Site access
+- Site amenities.

-- Site details
+- Site access.

-- Site schematic (i.e. drawing or Google Earth view with overlay of proposed EVSE and utility equipment locations)

-- Site Host signature (indicating willingness to work with Proposer on the Project).
+- Site details. - Site schematic (i.e. drawing or Google Earth view with overlay of proposed EVSE and utility equipment locations). - Site Host signature (indicating willingness to work with Proposer on the Project).
 Note: the signature on this Attachment 8 does not indicate an executed Site Host Agreement.
 The requirements for the submission, and KYTC's approval, of a Site Host Agreement are set forth in more detail in the Scope of Work (Exhibit B to Attachment 4).